jy2671/item-catalog/README.md

 # Project - Item Catalog
 ***

-The project builds dynamic modern web application with persistent data storage to provide a compelling service to the users.
-The web application provides a list of sport items within a variety of sport categories and integrate third party user registration and authentication.
+The project builds a dynamic web application with persistent data storage to provide a compelling service to the users.
+The web application provides a list of sports items within a variety of sports categories and integrates third party user registration and authentication.
 Authenticated users should have the ability to post, edit, and delete their own items.

-The project was created a RESTful web application from scratch using Python framework Flask along with implementation third-party OAuth authentication using Google's Sign in authentication services, HTML5, CSS3, SQLite, VirtualBox, Vagrant.
+The project created a RESTful web application from scratch using Python framework Flask and implemented third-party OAuth authentication using Google's Sign in authentication services, HTML5, CSS3, SQLite, VirtualBox, and Vagrant.
 Additionally it uses the various HTTP methods to relate to CRUD operations.

 ### Skills used for the project

-* Virtual Box
+* VirtualBox
 * Vagrant
 * Python
 * HTTP methods